 Viking Anchors have lifted the benchmark for anchor design by being at the forefront of the use of high tensile (HT) carbon steel throughout the anchor.

-There is no escaping the fact all anchors are a compromise, some perfectly good anchors don’t fit on all bow rollers, some work better in sloppy mud but not in weed, some need to have ballast in the toe, some have shanks of questionable strength.
+There is no escaping the fact all anchors are a compromise, some perfectly good anchors don’t fit on all bow rollers, some work better in sloppy mud but not in weed, and some need to have ballast in the toe, and some have shanks of questionable strength.
 If there was a perfect anchor….

 We would all be using one!